Can I Give Someone Access to My Safety Deposit Box?

 Post-Death Access

-After the owner dies, accessing a safety deposit box is a tricky and time-consuming dilemma.
-Even if your family members request access, the process may require attorneys, affidavits, and court letters.
+Accessing a safety deposit box after the owner dies is a tricky and time-consuming dilemma.
+Even if family members request access, the process may require attorneys, affidavits, and court letters.

 If they’re lucky, they will only need to provide a death certificate, and your safety deposit box’s contents will be released to your wife or family.

-This can all be avoided if you give someone access as a joint renter.
+You can avoid this if you give someone access as a joint renter.
 As long as they have a key and are registered as a joint renter, they will be able to access the safety deposit box without any issues upon your death.

 Valuable Documents and Items